 16. Old Sherwin Grade Detour

 For a major highway, 395 is actually quite a lovely drive, what with the towering mountains to the west.
 But, if you are doing a full north/south route, it’s worth occasionally getting off the main road.
 The Old Sherwin Grade road is one such road that’s worth a detour.
 You get on it going south from McGee Creek, go through Paradise and meet up with 395 again at Rock Creek.
 Or, do the reverse if you are coming up from the south.

 It’s a nice peaceful 20 mile drive through the rolling hills.

 Where to Stay in Bishop

 Bishop is well-served by plenty of mid-range motels like Days Inn, Travelodge and Comfort Inn.
 Check for deals and book here.
-If you are on a tight budget, consider bunking at the Eastside Bunkhouse.
-It’s only $40/ni per person.
+If you are on a tight budget, consider bunking at consider bunking at The Hostel California, a mixed bed dorm room goes for $28.
 If you like something with more amenities, the Creekside Inn is one of the nicest places in town.
 They have a comfy lobby, indoor pool and breakfast.

 Bishop RV Parks